iqionly/mansion-client/README.md

 MANSION_URL=http://mansion.example  # your mansion url
 MANSION_CLIENT_ID=12345xxxxxxxx
 MANSION_CLIENT_SECRET=abcdefxxx

+# Skip if your server have loopback ip
+MANSION_URL_LOCAL=http://mansion.local  # add other url, if mansion server is same ip with your app client.
 ```
 If you using other `Users` table with different column name and key, please tell `mansion-client` how to consume it, with just adding another environment variables:
 ```